 You can prevent your four-legged friend from losing their teeth by staying on top of dog oral care.

-It is best to clean your dog’s teeth at least once a day to remove the bacteria that leads to plaque build-up.
-It can be tricky to start brushing your dog’s teeth, especially if they are not used to it.
-Make sure to introduce cleaning your dog’s teeth gradually, and always use vet-approved dog toothpaste and toothbrushes.
+It is best to clean your dog’s teeth at least twice a week to remove the bacteria that leads to plaque build-up.
+It can be tricky to start brushing your dog’s teeth, especially if they are not used to it – which is why it is one of the many things that best introduced to puppies from early in their lives.

 You can also use give your dog dental chews such as Purina® DentaLife®.
-They have chewy, porous textures and ridged designs to help clean their teeth properly and also freshen their breath.
+They have chewy, porous textures and ridged designs to help clean their teeth properly and freshen their breath.

 Dogs losing their teeth can be a cause for concern.
 If you notice your dog showing any sign of discomfort in its mouth, or you notice some teeth missing, then you should contact your vet right away.